esnya/nekostore/docs/classes/_driver_basic_basicdriver_.basicdriver.md

 # Class: BasicDriver

-Driver implemtation using a simple store and event emitter.
+Driver implementation using a simple store and event emitter.

 ## Hierarchy